Why Pick the David B for Your Small Ship Adventure

 The David B Has Privacy

 The accommodations aboard the small ship David B are comfortable and private.
 All of our cabins have a private “head”.
 That means you get your own sink and toilet.
 Each cabin is clean and spacious with natural light, fresh air, comfortable beds, and warm bedding.
 The Chinook, Sockeye, and Coho staterooms each have a queen-sized bed.
 Our Keta stateroom has two single bunks, both of which are extra-long.
 All of our passenger cabins have lots of storage for your belongings and more than 7-foot high standing headroom.
 For more information visit the interior layout page.
-The David B also has another shared head that is very spacious and has a cast-iron bathtub, fireplace, sink and toilet, natural light and fresh air.
+The David B also has another shared head that is very spacious and has a cast-iron bathtub, sink and toilet, natural light, and fresh air.

 The Number of Passengers Aboard the David B is Limited to Just Eight People

 That gives you personalized attention from the crew.
 From meals that Christine prepares to the anchorages that Capt.
 Jeffrey chooses each day, your adventure cruise will be unique and customized just for you.
 It also gives you the opportunity to get to know your fellow passengers and you will have a space reserved at the Captain’s Table for every meal.

-People Cruising Aboard the David B are Like You
+People Cruising Aboard the David B are Adventurous Like You

 The Crew of the David B is Experienced and Professional